jackblun/Globalinc/docs/index.md

 Visualisations created using [amCharts](https://www.amcharts.com/)

-Bob Sutcliff designed the representation of global inequality in this figure and supplied the data.
+Bob Sutcliffe designed the representation of global inequality in this figure.
 A first version was published in: Sutcliffe, Robert B. 2001. *100 Ways of Seeing an Unequal World.* London: Zed Books.

 # Contact